How To Shop for a Murphy Wallbed #4: Horizontal or Vertical Wallbeds? Wall or Floor Mounts?

-The horizontal Murphy Wallbed lowers and raises the mattress on its side so there is extra floor space.
+A horizontal Wallbed lowers and raises the mattress on its side so there is extra floor space.
 Extra furniture may be added to the room since the footprint of this Murphy bed is much smaller than the vertical Murphy bed.
 This is for rooms with a lower ceiling height, or soffits and windows in the way such as basements, lofts and attics.
-The horizontal Murphy Wallbed is better suited for rooms with lower ceilings and narrower rooms; and because it is wider, it works best in lower height storage units, such as desks or nightstands.
+They are better suited for rooms with lower ceilings and narrower rooms; and because it is wider, it works best in lower height storage units, such as desks or nightstands.

 Different Wall Types

 If the walls in your room are made of sheet rock, concrete or bricks, there may be additional installation.
-Your Murphy Wallbed manufacturer will give you a solution.
+WallbedsUSA can give you a solution.